We can help you learn to use library resources and services, become a better researcher and stay connected to your community.

-- Schedule a consultation with a librarian who has expertise in your subject area for personal assistance when you need to find resources for a class assignment or research project.
+- Meet with a librarian with a librarian who has expertise in your subject area for personal assistance when you need to find resources for a class assignment or research project.

 - Cite the sources you use for your research correctly, and avoid plagiarism.